Nathan3-14/cli/README.md

       [...]
   [...]
 ```
-In order to use the code, download either src or dist/cli and copy it into the root of your project.
+In order to use the code, download either src (for latest unstable) or dist/cli (for latest stable) and copy it into the root of your project.
+Additionally you can download dist/cli.zip and extract it into the route of your project.
 ```
 |--> main.py
 |--> [...]
 |--> cli
 ```
 After installing, run `pip install -r cli/requirements.txt`
-In you file you need a rich console created ([more info](https://rich.readthedocs.io/en/stable/reference/console.html))
-You will need to import `CLI` and `create_dict_of_commands`
+In you file you need a rich console created ([more info](https://rich.readthedocs.io/en/stable/reference/console.html)) and you will need to import `CLI` and `create_dict_of_commands` at the top of your file.
 ```python
 #* main.py *#

 from rich.console import Console from cli import CLI, create_dict_of_commands